-    Apollo Commerical Real Estate is an mREIT primarily involved with senior mortgages and mezzanine loans, using commercial real estate as collateral throughout the US and Europe.
-They are currently based in New York.
+Apollo Commerical Real Estate is an mREIT primarily involving senior mortgages and mezzanine loans, using commercial real estate as collateral throughout the U.S. and Europe.

 Largest Mortgage REITs

 Annaly Capital Management (NYSE: NLY)

 AGNC Investment Corp.
 (NASDAQ: AGNC)

 Based in Maryland, AGNC is an mREIT that predominantly invests in mortgages and mortgage-backed securities.